go-go-golems/bobatea/docs/timeline.md

 ## Design choices

 - Append-only ordering provides durable, predictable timelines for user navigation and debugging
-- Minimal string-based renderers keep the first iteration simple and composable; future work can adopt richer widget components
+- Bubble Tea models provide richer interactivity and composition
 - TurnStore translation (outside this package) is the intended source of UIEntity messages; it maps provider/middleware events to entities without inspecting Turn state

 ## Troubleshooting

 - Black screen or missing header: ensure WindowSizeMsg arrives; the demo reserves 2 header lines and logs viewport size.
 Resize the terminal to force a size event.
 - No updates on keypress: verify logs show `KeyMsg`; if not, the terminal may not be focused.
-- Performance/caching issues: inspect cache hit/miss logs; confirm props hashes are stable when content is unchanged.
+- Performance issues: ensure models avoid excessive recomputation in `View()`.

 ## Next steps